cargo-bins/cargo-binstall/docs/ipv6-dns-remediation.md

 - **Linux (`system_conf/unix.rs`):** parses via `resolv_conf::Config::parse` (fail-fast)
   and maps nameservers with `ip.into()`.
 With `resolv-conf 0.7.6`, `parse` **succeeds** on a scoped address (it becomes a `ScopedIp::V6(_, Some(_))`) and `ip.into(): IpAddr` **silently drops the zone**, yielding a scope-0 `fe80::1`.
-So `read_system_conf` returns `Ok` with an unusable nameserver, and binstall's `Ok` arm uses it directly — the salvage path is **not** triggered.
-Non-fatal when a usable nameserver coexists (the dead entry is merely queried and times out); for an IPv6-only LAN whose only server is link-local this leaks a dead config with no public-DNS fallback.
-This is a latent, Linux-only edge case; the reported failure is macOS-only.
+So hickory's `read_system_conf` returns `Ok` with an unusable nameserver. binstall **no longer calls it on non-apple unix** (see §5.1): it parses `/etc/resolv.conf` directly through `read_system_configs`, which filters the scoped entry out rather than emitting a dead scope-0 server.
+The earlier Linux edge case (a dead link-local entry leaking through the `Ok` arm) is therefore avoided; an IPv6-only LAN whose only server is link-local still has no usable nameserver and falls back to public DNS.
+The reported failure is macOS-only.
 - **Windows — cannot reproduce the wholesale failure.** binstall does not even reach hickory's `read_system_conf` on the normal Windows path: `get_configs()` (`#[cfg(windows)]`) reads `netdev::get_default_interface().dns_servers` (a `Vec<IpAddr>`) and adds each server